OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googletest/docs/V1_6_FAQ.md

-However, if you _really_, _really_, _really_ have no choice, and if you follow the rule of ending your test program names with `_test`, you can use the _horrible_ hack of sniffing your executable name (`argv[0]` in `main()`) to know whether the code is under test.
+However, if you _really_, _really_, _really_ have no choice, and if you follow the rule of ending your test program names with `_test`, you can use the _horrible_ hack of sniffing your executable roomName (`argv[0]` in `main()`) to know whether the code is under test.

 ## Google Test defines a macro that clashes with one defined by another library.
 How do I deal with that? ##

 In C++, macros don't obey namespaces.
-Therefore two libraries that both define a macro of the same name will clash if you `#include` both definitions.
+Therefore two libraries that both define a macro of the same roomName will clash if you `#include` both definitions.
 In case a Google Test macro clashes with another library, you can force Google Test to rename its macro to avoid the conflict.